Accessible Hotel Furniture: Innovative Design Solutions

 • Inaccessible beds.

 Hoteliers need to know the regulations for accommodating people with all disabilities.
-The guidelines were laid out in 2010, and effective as of March 15, 2012.
-The regulations cover everything from parking lots and entrances, to signage and electronics, as well as room features.
+The guidelines were laid out in 2010 and effective as of March 15, 2012.
+The laws cover everything from parking lots and entrances to signage and electronics, as well as room features.

 Local and state codes also come into play and must be coordinated with the ADA.
 These codes can vary widely, so it’s a mistake to rely only on the ADA and a one-size-fits-all approach.